3370 Animal Care Attendant

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-If you have any questions regarding this recruitment or application process, please contact the exam analyst, Sean Sexton, by phone at (415) 554-6050 or email at Sean.Sexton@sfgov.org.
+If you have any questions regarding this recruitment or application process, please contact the exam analyst, Maria P. Chan, by telephone at (415) 554-6000, or by email at email@example.com.

 Having a conviction history does not automatically preclude you from a job with the City.